-This sensor data can be overlaid on a map of your school, so we can quickly see which areas need most of our attention.
-If sensors detect that the 6th form common room wasn't used during revision periods, or that students haven't used the gym on a day the PE teacher was sick, you can hope that someone remembers to tell the cleaners each time, or a smart building can simply let them know - reliably saving time and money.
+This sensor data can be overlaid on a map of your university, so we can quickly see which areas need most of our attention.
+If sensors detect that the library wasn't used during revision periods, or that students haven't used a certain lecture room on a day that a staff member was sick, you can hope that someone remembers to tell the cleaners, or a smart building can simply let them know - reliably saving time and money.

-Measuring room utilisation in detail across your school
+Measuring room utilisation in detail across your university

-Footfall provides the big picture, but smart buildings can provide even more granular detail - which all helps cleaners make the most of a school budget.
+Footfall provides the big picture, but smart buildings can provide even more granular detail - which helps cleaners make the most of a university budget.
+Internet of Things (IoT) technology has revolutionised cleaning processes by offering monitoring systems that deliver real-time data on every aspect of cleaning operations.

 Sensors can be placed under every desk.
-These register shifts in ambient temperature to detect whether a desk has been occupied at any point during a day.
+These register shifts in ambient temperature to detect whether a desk has been occupied at any point during the day.
 If 10-15% of desks go unused each day, a cleaner can then pass them by and focus their efforts on other priorities.

-Your sensors might detect these priorities too.
-For instance, in the bathrooms, your proximity sensors might detect that a few cubicles were used more than usual, and might need extra cleaning time.
-Or your air quality sensors might detect that there's an increased virus risk in the canteen.
+Your sensors might detect these priorities, too.
+For instance, in the washrooms, your proximity sensors might detect that a few cubicles were used more than usual and might need extra cleaning time.
+Or your air quality sensors might detect an increased virus risk in the canteen.
 With smart cleaning data, your cleaning team can make sure all these needs are met without stretching your resources.
-For instance, when IPC invested in sensors for their bathrooms, \they reduced the amount of time spent cleaning those areas by 33%.
+For instance, when JPC invested in sensors for their bathrooms, they reduced the amount of time spent cleaning those areas by 33%.